dogadogan/InfraredTags/README.md

    - Once a Raspberry Pi and near-infrared camera are obtained. follow the instructions at this [link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/) and follow the instructions to set up the pi + camera as a usb camera
 #### Software
    - It is recommend that you use pycharm to run the decoder demos both for QR and Aruco, however the code can be run from a terminal
-   - Have Python3 and pip3 pre-installed on your system link for this is [here](https://www.python.org/downloads/) version 3.6 or greater should work just fine
+   - Have Python 3 and pip3 pre-installed on your system link for this is [here](https://www.python.org/downloads/) version 3.6 or greater should work just fine
    - Run the following command in terminal:
       - ```pip install opencv-python numpy dbr opencv-contrib-python pyzbar```
    - Or in pycharm navigate to File > Settings > Project > Python Interpreter > Install packages (click the plus sign) and install the following packages: